TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

-   If you are new to TYPO3 CMS, please start by reading the :ref:`Tutorials <tutorials>`, which will help you progressively your knowledge of TYPO3 CMS.
+   If you are new to TYPO3 CMS, please start by reading the :ref:`Tutorials <tutorials>`, which will help you progressively increase your knowledge of TYPO3 CMS.

    When you feel ready, you can move on to :ref:`Guides <guides>`, which provide an in-depth look into specific topics and